Contents

 During the 18th and 19th centuries the Karakalpaks were able to navigate the east coast waters of the Aral Sea.
 The Russian envoy Dmitry Gladyshev and his military surveyor Ivan Muravin visited the "lower" Karakalpaks near the mouth of the Syr Darya in 1740 and reported that they were able to sail from there to the mouth of the Amu Darya using six metre long wooden boats with a single small sail.

-However it was the Russians who launched the first large industrial manufactured ships onto the Aral Sea.
-The initial fleet of the so-called Aral Flotilla consisted of two twin-masted schooners, the warship "Nikolai" and the merchant ship "Mikhail", both constructed in Orenburg in 1847.
+However it was the Russians who launched the first large industrially manufactured ships onto the Aral Sea.
+The initial fleet of the so-called Aral Flotilla consisted of two twin-masted schooners, the warship "Nikolay" and the merchant ship "Mikhail", both constructed in Orenburg in 1847.
 The first was designed for surveying and the second for establishing a fishery, but neither were capable of safely venturing far into the Aral Sea with its perilous shallows, and they became restricted to surveying the island of Kozaral in the mouth of the Syr Darya estuary and the other islands down the eastern coast of the Aral Sea.
-Soon a somewhat larger schooner, the "Konstantin", was built in Orenburg and was used by Lieutenant Alexey Butakov to undertake the first complete survey of the Aral Sea in 1848 and 1849.
+Soon a somewhat larger schooner, the "Konstantin", was built in Orenburg and was used by Lieutenant Aleksey Butakov to undertake the first complete survey of the Aral Sea in 1848 and 1849.

 In 1850 the Russians ordered the construction of two new boats from a Swedish shipyard – the "Perovsky", a forty horsepower paddle-wheel steamboat, and the "Obrutchef", a twelve horsepower propeller-driven iron barque.
 The "Perovsky" was launched at Fort Raim on the Syr Darya in 1853, two years ahead of the "Obrutchef", and was armed with three nine-pound guns.
-However, it proved to be too large for navigating the more difficult parts of the Syr Darya and was continually running aground.
-In a whole season, it could only make three round trips between Fort Kazalinsk and Fort Perovsky.
+However it proved to be too large for navigating the more difficult parts of the Syr Darya and was continually running aground.
+In a whole season it could only make three round trips between Fort Kazalinsk and Fort Perovsky.
 Both steam boats required huge quantities of saxaul to fire their boilers and on one occasion 180 tons of anthracite was especially transported overland from the River Don at enormous cost!

-As the Russians increased their stranglehold on Central Asia, the Aral Flotilla - headquartered at Kazalinsk - was expanded further.
-By the eve of the invasion of Khiva in 1873 the fleet consisted of three side-wheel paddle steamers, the "Perovsky", "Samarkand" and "Tashkent", two stern-wheel steamers, the "Aral" and the "Syr Darya", both armed with nine-pound guns, a steam launch, and many barges including three that were schooner rigged.
+As the Russians increased their stranglehold on Central Asia the Aral Flotilla - headquartered at Kazalinsk - was expanded further.
+By the eve of the invasion of Khiva in 1873 the fleet consisted of three side-wheel paddle steamers, the "Perovsky", "Samarkand", and "Tashkent", two stern-wheel steamers, the "Aral" and the "Syr Darya", both armed with nine-pound guns, a steam launch, and many barges including three that were schooner-rigged.
 The two stern-wheelers were flat-bottomed and were constructed by the Hamilton Works in Liverpool in 1861.
 The individual parts were shipped to Orenburg, carried across the steppes by camel – an incredible feat of transportation – and then finally assembled as boats at Kazalinsk.
-However, they turned out to be less satisfactory than the earlier steamboats, partly due to the poor quality of their final construction.
+However they turned out to be less satisfactory than the earlier steamboats, partly due to the poor quality of their final construction.
 The later "Samarkand" was built in Belgium in 1866 and the more recent "Tashkent" made in Russia in 1870.

 Qayiqs at Moynaq

-Qayıqs at the port of Moynaq, probably photographed in the 1930's.
+Qayıqs at the port of Moynaq, probably photographed in the 1930s.

 Image courtesy of the Savitsky Museum, No'kis.

 The full commercial exploitation of the Aral Sea occurred during the Soviet era.
 Between 1933 and 1941 Moynaq developed into a major fishing centre supported by up to 113 fishing vessels working the Aral Sea.
-Nearby Uchsay became the main commercial port for the transport of cargos to and from the port of Aralsk in Kazakhstan.
+Nearby U'shsay became the main commercial port for the transport of cargos to and from the port of Aralsk in Kazakhstan.

-Painting of the port of Uchsay
+Painting of the port of U'shsay

-Port of Uchsay
+Port of U'shsay

 Image courtesy of the Regional Studies Museum, No'kis.